pandallel/quilt/docs/src/development/testing_and_linting.md

 Pull requests must pass all validation checks before they can be merged.

 The workflow configuration can be found in `.github/workflows/pr_validation.yml`.

+### Troubleshooting CI Failures

+If you encounter formatting errors in CI:

+1. Ensure you're using the same rustfmt configuration as the CI pipeline
+2. Run `cargo fmt` locally before pushing changes
+3. If working with nightly Rust locally, verify your changes still format correctly with stable Rust